nik6018/Image-Zen/README.md

 # Image-Zen

-A Basic Flickr client which uses the RESTFUL endpoints of the Flickr API The App has 3 Screens :  Interesting Photos, Search and Favourites.
+A Basic Flickr client which uses the RESTFUL endpoints of the Flickr API.
+The App has 3 Screens :  Interesting Photos, Search and Favourites.

 ## Interesting Photos